 To be placed into an IOP, a clinical assessment will be done to determine if the patient will benefit.
 It tends to be recommended for clients who have gone through acute withdrawal and no longer need daylong monitoring.
 IOP can also work for people who don’t meet the criteria for inpatient addiction treatment or for those with a mild or moderate substance use disorder.

 People who are trying to start getting their lives back on track or who have to juggle responsibilities like children, pets, or jobs tend to prefer IOP programs.
 If a patient can manage their time, handle both at-home or work duties, and stick to their recovery obligations, these kinds of clients can fare well in IOP.
-People who struggle with cravings or triggers, who don’t have reliable transportation to their rehab center, or who still are in contact with people who encourage or practice substance abuse, they might do better in residential rehab.
+People who struggle with cravings or triggers, who don’t have reliable transportation to their rehab center, or who still are in contact with people who encourage or practice substance use disorder, they might do better in residential rehab.

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.